andrasq/node-prom-pushgateway/README.md

 ### GET /metrics

 Endpoint used by Prometheus to scrape stats.
 The cached stats are aggregated when reported (averaged, with the most recent timestamp).
 Each call to /metrics will report all known metrics, whether or not new samples have been pushed since the last call.
 If no new samples arrived, the last reported values are sent again.
+Aggretation and reporting is done by `gateway.reportMetrics()`.

     $ curl -v http://localhost:9091/metrics
     < HTTP/1.1 200 OK